 - Generate a child travel consent letter tailored to your destination, dates, and custody status

-- Flag destination-specific requirements — apostille, translation, embassy legalization
+- Flag destination-specific requirements — apostille, translation, embassy legalization — based on the countries you've named

 AI Lawyer is an informational and document-organization tool.
 It does not replace a family-law attorney for active custody disputes, suspected international parental abduction risk, or court-ordered travel restrictions.

-- U.S. Department of State — Travel with Minors & Form DS-3053. travel.state.gov
+- U.S. Department of State — Travel with Minors and Form DS-3053 (Statement of Consent). travel.state.gov

-- U.S. Customs and Border Protection — Traveling with children, parental consent guidance. cbp.gov
+- U.S. Customs and Border Protection — Traveling with children: parental consent guidance. cbp.gov

 - Government of Canada / CBSA — Recommended consent letter for children travelling abroad. travel.gc.ca